teobrigljevic/mse-iot-smarthouse/README.md

 In this project, the considered building infrastructure is a set of rooms equipped with devices such as blinds, radiators, lights, beacons and multi-sensors.
 For the sake of simplicity, we consider in this description that every room is exactly the same in the buidling with the same devices deployed.

 Some of the devices (blinds, radiators, lights, sensors) need a network layer for communication and control.
 In our application, this is implemented using a set of network-connected devices.
-We can imagine having a single point, as shown in the figure below, or multiple ones, dedicated per set of rooms, floors, communication protocols, etc.
+We can imagine having a single point, as shown in the figure below (depicted by the Raspberry Pi in green), or multiple ones, dedicated per set of rooms, floors, communication protocols, etc.

-The figure below gives a simplified view of the considered buidling infrastructure : a set of rooms, their respective devices and the communication protocols (KNX and ZWave) used to access them, and the network-connect device system (a set of gateways and a Raspberry Pi in this example).
+The figure below gives a simplified view of the considered buidling infrastructure : a set of rooms, their respective devices and the communication protocols (KNX and ZWave) used to access them, and the network-bound devices system (a set of gateways and a Raspberry Pi in this example).

 ![Rooms](Media/Rooms.png)